wazuh/wazuh-documentation/source/installation-guide/more-installation-alternatives/offline-all-in-one.rst

 Offline step-by-step all-in-one installation
 ============================================

-This document will guide you to download Wazuh and the Open Distro for Elasticsearch components and then to install them later when there is no connection to the Internet or from a system without connection in an all-in-one offline deployment.
+This document will guide you to:

+* Download Wazuh and the Open Distro for Elasticsearch components.
+* Install them later when there is no connection to the Internet or from a system without connection to it in an all-in-one offline deployment.

 .. note:: Run ``su`` or ``sudo su`` to gain root privileges.
 This is necessary to execute the commands below.